jazzband/website/docs/news/2026/03/14/sunsetting-jazzband.md

 [detailed wind-down plan](/news/2026/03/14/wind-down-plan) that covers the timeline, but the short version:

+!!! note "Timeline"

     - **New signups are disabled** as of today
     - **Project leads will be contacted** before PyCon US 2026 to coordinate transferring projects to new homes
     - **The GitHub organization and website** will remain available during the transition period through end of 2026

 If you're a project lead, expect an email soon.